 - Allegations that a student has engaged in unwelcomed sexual behavior or sexual harassment will be handled through the Title IX designee, in consultation with the Compliance Office/Title IX Coordinator.

 - The Office of Compliance is available to advise complainants and alleged victims on the resolution of allegations against students.
-To the maximum extent possible, the Office of Compliance and the Dean of Student Services shall work together to ensure a coordinated and effective institutional response to reports or complaints alleging that a student has engaged in sexual harassment or unwelcomed sexual behavior.
+To the maximum extent possible, the Office of Compliance and the Dean of Student and Community Engagement shall work together to ensure a coordinated and effective institutional response to reports or complaints alleging that a student has engaged in sexual harassment or unwelcomed sexual behavior.

 - At an alleged victim’s request, the Title IX Coordinator/Office of Compliance will assist the victim in addressing a situation involving allegations of unwelcomed sexual behavior or sexual harassment against a student without initiating formal disciplinary action against the student respondent.
 However, the college may establish interim measures and conduct a formal investigation of allegations and pursue disciplinary action, even without an alleged victim’s consent, if circumstances warrant.